Deebasheikh/CLI-NUMBER-GUESSING/README.md

 # CLI-NUMBER-GUESSING
-This is a CLI number guessing game.
+This is a CLI based numbers guessing game